dbdanso/Conserved-immune-response-bacterial-infections/README.md

 # Conserved Host Response to Bacterial Infections in THP-1 Macrophages
 This study investigates conserved transcriptional responses of THP-1-derived macrophages to infection by four bacterial pathogens (Aeromonas veronii AS1, Escherichia coli K-12, Legionella pneumophila 130b, and Mycobacterium tuberculosis H37Rv).
-Differential gene expression analysis followed by functional enrichment (Gene Ontology and KEGG) identified shared immune-related biological processes and pathways.
+Differential gene expression analysis, followed by functional enrichment (Gene Ontology and KEGG), identified shared immune-related biological processes and pathways.
 Network analysis further revealed key genes driving these conserved responses, highlighting common host defense mechanisms across diverse bacterial infections.

 # Data Sources
 The datasets used in this study were obtained from the NCBI Gene Expression Omnibus (GEO):